initxlab/ngd-api-server/README.md

 Open `https://localhost:8000/api` with your favorite web browser
 ### API Resources
-Given a User #id 2075 you can preview response body in any format you configured on server side
+Given a User #id 2075 (id may divert on your env.) you can preview response body in any format you configured on server side

 - json